ONE-CLICK CASHFLOW Analysis TOOLKIT

 Answers to the most common investor questions about PropMax.

-Yes, Propmax includes a visual spreadsheet tool where you can compare up to three rental or investment properties side-by-side.
-You can evaluate ROI, upfront outlay, capital growth, and long-term performance — all in one investment property comparison spreadsheet.
+Yes.
+PropMax includes a visual comparison tool where you can analyse up to three investment properties side-by-side.
+Compare cashflow, ROI, holding costs, capital growth and after-tax performance across multiple opportunities.